Inderjeetkhatri/Food_ordering_app/README.md

 13. A ‘Cart’ which lists the items added to cart and the total amount to be paid.

 Technology And Tools Used
-      Android Studio – IDE used to make android apps Kotlin – All the logics are coded in this
+1.Android Studio – IDE used to make android apps 2.Kotlin – All the logics are coded in this
-      XML – used to make the user interface of the app SQL – used to store the data on the local devices JSON – used to transfer the data between the server and the user’s device
+3.XML – used to make the user interface of the app 4.SQL – used to store the data on the local devices 5.JSON – used to transfer the data between the server and the user’s device

 Reference : Internshala Android App Development Training